 - Wait for some seconds.
 The fine husk particles will be seen floating on the top of water.
 Discard the water slowly from the bowl.
 Repeat this process twice or thrice.
 Drain all the water and keep aside.

-- In another bowl rinse ½ cup moong dal a couple of times in water.
+- In another bowl rinse ½ cup moong lentils a couple of times in water.
 Then soak in enough water.
 You can also use moong dal with husks (chilkewali moong dal) instead of husked yellow moong dal.

 - Heat 2 tablespoons ghee in a 3 litre pressure cooker.
 You can use oil instead of ghee.
 Keep the flame to a low.